decred/dcrstakepool/README.md

 MySQL> CREATE DATABASE stakepool;
 ```

-#### Nginx/web server
+### Nginx/web server

-- Adapt sample-nginx.conf or setup a different web server in a proxy configuration
+- Adapt sample-nginx.conf or setup a different web server in a proxy
+  configuration.

-#### stakepoold
+### stakepoold setup

 - Adapt sample-stakepoold.conf and run stakepoold.

-#### dcrstakepool
+### dcrstakepool setup

-- Create the .dcrstakepool directory and copy dcrwallet certs to it
+- Create the .dcrstakepool directory and copy dcrwallet certs to it:

 ```bash
 $ mkdir ~/.dcrstakepool
 $ cd ~/.dcrstakepool